Frequently Asked Questions

 What is the time duration of the ticket?

-Tickets in the main Park are valid for two or three hours.
+Tickets valid for a 3 hour experience from your reservation start time (not arrival time.)
 You are encouraged to be prepared prior to buying your tickets (i.e. restrooms, snacks and dressed properly) so you can maximize your time in the park.
-Ticket sales end two hours before closing.
+Ticket sales end 2.5 hours before closing.

 IF MAKING A RESERVATION CLOSE TO END OF DAY: Keep in mind that our toughest courses start closing 45 minutes before the Park closes for the evening.
 Climbers starting within our last few hours of operation will likely not get to climb our Black or Blue courses.
 You also may not get a full 2 or 3 hours depending on how close the reservation is made to end of day.
 There is still plenty of fun to be had though, and it may be a great option for you!